All Episodes

 Okay, he came out with small birth defects, which he still suffers with, but it's okay.

-Now, you know, we're we're strong, we're gonna make it.
+Now, you know, we're strong.

-Uh I just get so disgusted.
+I just get so disgusted.

-I just I just don't know what to do.
+I just don't know what to do.

-I know, because all the things that you have cited, thrift, hard work, uh taking care of yourself, uh being responsible for your family and so forth, serving your country, all these things you've mentioned.
+I know, because all the things that you have cited, thrift, hard work, taking care of yourself, being responsible for your family and so forth, serving your country, all these things you've mentioned.

-People sneer at them now, oh that's just old fashioned stuff.
+People sneer at them now.

-What do you mean go get a job?
+What do you mean, go get a job?

 Yeah.

-And this this it's it's I look at totally understand your frustration.
+I totally understand your frustration.

-There are millions of you out there, and I know when your voice will next be heard, aside from the tea parties.
+There are millions of you out there, and I know when your voice will next be heard, aside from the tea parties, it'll next be heard next November.

 A year from now.